 Or, if (like me) we do not like to ski, we watch our skiing heroes compete from inside our warm living rooms with a cup of mulled wine or hot chocolate in our hands.
-Knowing the names of the current skiing stars, and also all about guys and girls who retired from the white circus long ago, is a norm.
+Knowing the names of the current skiing stars and all about guys and girls who retired from the white circus long ago is normal.

 Of course, you can also turn off the TV and go skiing or snowboarding yourself.
-Slovenia ski holidays are extremely popular and there are many quality ski resorts in Slovenia.
-Most are family-friendly and close to a town, so you can spend part of the day on the slopes and part sightseeing.
+Slovenia ski holidays are extremely popular, and there are many quality ski resorts in Slovenia.
+Most are family-friendly and close to a town so that you can spend part of the day on the slopes and sightseeing.

 Best options include Rogla, Krvavec, Pohorje, Cerkno, Vogel, Kanin, Golte, Kope, Soriška Planina, and Kranjska Gora, which is arguably the best place to ski in Slovenia.
-There is also the tempting option of booking Slovenia ski packages at a hotel with a pool, and spending half of the day out on the snow and other half soaking tired muscles in a spa.
+There is also the tempting option to book Slovenia ski packages at a hotel with a pool and spend half of the day out in the snow and the other half soaking tired muscles in a spa.